engeir/slides/content/2023-08-09-fysikermotet.md

 aerosol optical depth.
 Two simulations were done by the authors using the HadCM3 climate model, one simulation by [Andrews (2014)](http://dx.doi.org/10.1175/JCLI-D-13-00336.1) used the HadGEM2 climate model while the AR5 data points are from the Fifth Assessment report of the IPCC (intergovernmental panel on climate change).
+Gradient lines have slopes of -25, -24.6, -19, -17.

 This show a proportionality between annual mean values of AOD and radiative forcing, but only for AOD values up to 0.15, roughly equivalent to the peak of the 1991 Mt.
 Pinatubo